 Make sure that your slices of chicken or other meat are not more than 3 inches in diameter.
-If they are wider, you can still use this method, but you might need to turn the burner on "low" to keep the temperature from falling below 140 degrees.
+If they are wider, you can still use this method, but you might need to turn the burner on "low" to keep the temperature from falling below 140°F.

 You can double this recipe, but if you do, use a larger pot and double the amount of poaching water.

-- A couple pinches of a dried herb of your choice - tarragon, oregano, basil, rosemary, or thyme, or some other seasoning such as cumin or paprika
+1 to 2 pinches dried herbs of your choice, such as tarragon, oregano, basil, rosemary, or thyme, or some other seasoning such as cumin or paprika